Tagalog language: Religious literature

 When the Second Vatican Council, (specifically the Sacrosanctum Concilium) permitted the universal prayers to be translated into vernacular languages, the Catholic Bishops' Conference of the Philippines was one of the first to translate the Roman Missal into Tagalog.
 The Roman Missal in Tagalog was published as early as 1982.
+In 2012, the Catholic Bishops' Conference of the Philippines revised the 41-year-old liturgy with an English version of the Roman Missal, and later translated it in the vernacular to several native languages in the Philippines.
+For instance, in 2024, the Roman Catholic Diocese of Malolos uses the Tagalog translation of the Roman Missal entitled "Ang Aklat ng Mabuting Balita."

 Jehovah's Witnesses were printing Tagalog literature at least as early as 1941 and The Watchtower (the primary magazine of Jehovah's Witnesses) has been published in Tagalog since at least the 1950s.
 New releases are now regularly released simultaneously in a number of languages, including Tagalog.
 The official website of Jehovah's Witnesses also has some publications available online in Tagalog.
 The revised bible edition, the New World Translation of the Holy Scriptures, was released in Tagalog on 2019 and it is distributed without charge both printed and online versions.

 Tagalog is quite a stable language, and very few revisions have been made to Catholic Bible translations.
 Also, as Protestantism in the Philippines is relatively young, liturgical prayers tend to be more ecumenical.

-Examples
+Example texts

 Lord's Prayer

 In Tagalog, the Lord's Prayer is known by its incipit, Amá Namin (literally, "Our Father").